cartershanklin/pyspark-cheatsheet/README.md

 Sum a list of columns
 ---------------------

+The `agg` method allows you to easily run multiple aggregations by accepting a dictionary with keys being the column name and values being the aggregation type.
+This example uses this to sum 3 columns in one expression.

 ```python
 exprs = {x: "sum" for x in ("weight", "cylinders", "mpg")}
 df = auto_df.agg(exprs)